 The Company has the right to terminate the employment of the executive officers at any time upon thirty days notice for cause or without cause, and these executives have the right to resign at any time upon thirty days notice.
 Cause is defined in the agreements as an executive's willful failure to perform his or her duties, disability or incapacity extending for nine consecutive months, willful misconduct, conviction of a felony, breach of any material provision of the employment agreement, or a determination by the Board that the executive committed fraud, embezzlement, theft or misappropriation against the Company.
-If an executive's employment is terminated by the Company other than for cause, or if an executive terminates his employment following certain actions by the Company (i.e. for "Good Reason"), such as materially failing to comply with the agreement, materially reducing the executive's responsibilities or requiring the executive to relocate, the executive will be entitled to receive certain compensation and benefits.
-In the case of such a termination, Mr. Richey and Mr. Muenster will receive for two years, and Ms. Barclay will receive for one year: (i) at their election, their base salary and bonus (calculated to be no less than the annual percentage of base salary under the bonus plans for the last fiscal year prior to termination) in either a lump sum on the regularly scheduled payroll date coinciding with or immediately preceding March 15 of the year following termination, at which time any balance will be paid in a lump sum, (ii) immediate vesting of outstanding stock options and immediate vesting and payout of earned performance-accelerated restricted shares, and (iii) continuation of certain employee benefits and perquisites.
+If an executive's employment is terminated by the Company other than for cause, or if an executive terminates his employment following certain actions by the

+Company (i.e. for "Good Reason"), such as materially failing to comply with the agreement, materially reducing the executive's responsibilities or requiring the executive to relocate, the executive will be entitled to receive certain compensation and benefits.
+In the case of such a termination, the executive officers will receive for two years: (i) at their election, their base salary and bonus (calculated to be no less than the annual percentage of base salary under the bonus plans for the last fiscal year prior to termination) in either a lump sum on the regularly scheduled payroll date coinciding with or immediately preceding March 15 of the calendar year following the calendar year of termination, or in equal biweekly installments up until the regularly scheduled payroll date coinciding with or immediately preceding March 15 of the year following termination, at which time any balance will be paid in a lump sum, (ii) immediate vesting of outstanding stock options and immediate vesting and payout of earned performance-accelerated restricted shares, and (iii) continuation of certain employee benefits and perquisites.
 If an executive's employment is terminated in connection with a Change in Control (as defined), the executive will not receive the foregoing benefits, and will receive instead the benefits payable under the Company's Severance Plan.